10 Reasons to Consider Getting off Birth Control and Starting Fertility Awareness Instead

 7. Find out now if you have infertility issues so you can work toward treating them / plan ahead

 As referenced above, charting your cycle equips you to determine if you have a hormone imbalance.
-Charting also helps you identify if you have a condition that can cause infertility, such as polycystic ovary syndrome (PCOS), endometriosis, uterine fibroids, or progesterone deficiency.
+Charting also helps you identify if you have a condition that can cause infertility, such as polycystic ovary syndrome (PCOS), endometriosis, or progesterone deficiency.
 These conditions can be treated with the help of a FAM-practicing doctor such as those trained in NaproTechnology or at FEMM clinics nationwide.

 Unfortunately, when women are prescribed the Pill or other hormonal contraceptives for these irregularities, it covers up symptoms of larger health problems like PCOS or endometriosis which can worsen over time and lead to infertility when the woman later gets off birth control and wants to get pregnant.
 Just another reason your body will thank you if you get off birth control and switch to FAM today.